-id The identifier of the current CDF.
-This identifier must have been initialized by a call to CDFcreate (or CDFcreateCDF) or CDFopenCDF. varNum The zVariable number from which to read data. value The buffer to store the value.
+id Identifier of the current CDF.
+This identifier must have been initialized by a call to CDFcreate (or CDFcreateCDF) or CDFopenCDF. varNum zVariable number from which to read data. value Buffer to store the value.

 The following example will read the first two data values from the beginning of record number 2 (from a 2-dimensional zVariable whose data type is CDF INT4) in a CDF.